Pediatric Bronchiectasis Treatment & Management

 Pulmonary segmental resection

-Pulmonary segmental resection may be beneficial when damage is severe and well localized.
+Pulmonary segmental resection may be beneficial when damage is severe, well localized and the etiology non-recurring in a symptomatic patient.
 Preoperative documentation of severe abnormalities in ventilation and/or perfusion to the affected portion of the lung, such as with a lung scan, is often helpful.

 Transplantation

-For patients with severe progressive disease, transplantation has worked as well as in subjects with other lung diseases.[21]
-Transplantation has predominantly been used in patients with CF.
+For patients with severe progressive disease, transplantation has worked as well as selected patients with other lung diseases.
+[4] Transplantation has predominantly been used in patients with CF. At times the underlying condition such as certain immunodeficiency states may preclude consideration for lung transplant.

 Activity Limitations and Exercise